Lake Norman "Coop De Ville"

 Installed the 1/2 inch plywood for the pen roof and stained.
 I did most of the staining on the entire coop.

 Note: The clear plastic was used as a drop cloth to keep the white stain off of the black weed barrier and was removed and thrown away before I introduced the sand.

 On goes the roof felt paper.

 No chickens yet but the moths like it

 August 27, 2012

 The metal roof goes on this section.
-We start to frame the housing section roof.
+I start to frame the housing section roof.

 August 28, 2012